eChook/echook_live/docs/legal/privacy-policy.md

 We may disclose data if required by law or to protect the rights and safety of eChook, users, or others.

 **Telemetry visibility:** Telemetry associated with your car ID can be retrieved via public API endpoints without login.
 Anyone who knows your car ID can access your stored telemetry and location data.
-See the [Data Management Policy](/#/data-management) for full details and how to opt out of spectator mode.
+See the [Data Management Policy](/#/data-management) for full details.

 ## 7. Data retention